Sepehr Assadi

 Invited to TOPC special issue for SPAA'17 papers

-Combinatorial Auctions Do Need Modest Interaction EC 2017
+Combinatorial Auctions Do Need Modest Interaction

 Full version in TEAC 2020